 6. See prophetically

-7. Celebrate their uniqueness
+7. Celebrate people’s uniqueness

-Don’t create a clone of yourself.
-Never attempt to mold people to be what you want them to be.
+Let’s not create a clone of ourselves in others.
+Never attempt to mold people to be what we want them to be.
 Let them be comfortable in their own skin.
-Their uniqueness, personality, and methodology could be the gift that is very much needed in the church and in the world.
+Their unique skills, personality, mindset, and methodology could be the gift that is very much needed in the church and in the world.

 8. Don’t overprotect